lakshmi753/YouTube_clone/README.md

 # YouTube_clone

-\*It's a YouTube clone but not with all the feature.
+\* It's a YouTube clone but not with all the features.

-\*Some functionalities like :-
+\* Some features this YouTube clone contains are as follows :-

 1. Getting tooltips on hover.
 2. Same svg icons for home, library, ect.
-3. Logo of YouTue.
+3. Logo of YouTube.
-4. You can access videos by clicking on the thumbnail itself or by clicking on the title of the video.
+4. You can access videos by clicking on the vedio itself or by clicking on the title of the video.
 5. You can also access channels by clicking on the profile pic or by clicking on the channel name itself.